ualsg/ualsg.netlify.app/content/opportunities/ads/2021-04-postdoc/index.md

 ### Application

-Please apply by [email](mailto:filip@nus.edu.sg) (please write "Application for the developer/RA position on digital twins" in the subject), including the following materials:
+Please apply by [email](mailto:filip@nus.edu.sg) (please write "Application for the postdoc position on digital twins" in the subject), including the following materials:

 * CV
 * Short cover letter (about one page) briefly indicating: